 And what noodles they were!
 Bún Cả is made with crispy grilled river fish, rice vermicelli, tomato broth, layers of greens and dill, and small chunks of pineapple.
 The bowl was huge and we knew there was no way we could finish the entire thing.
 We gave it our best shot anyway.
 The flavours of Bún Cả are a tantalising mix of sour and sweet, with the delicate flavour of the dill complementing the fish.

-Klaunie and her friend told us that this is one of their favourite weekend brunch dishes.
+Klaunie and her friend told us that this is one of their favourite weekend breakfast in Hanoi.
 After this experience, we really felt like proper locals eating the food in Hanoi Old Quarter.

 Reader, I found that I wanted to marry a sandwich.
-Bánh Mỳ P is somewhere between street food and a restaurant – a little like a Vietnamese version of a fast-food outlet.
+Bánh Mỳ P is somewhere between street food and a Hanoi restaurant – a little like a Vietnamese version of a fast-food outlet.
 They have a menu of different Bánh Mỳ sandwiches to choose from.
 Tom had paté and I had meatballs, both came with egg.
-We discovered exactly why Bánh Mỳ is the best sandwich in the world.
+We discovered exactly why Banh Mi Hanoi is the best sandwich in the world.
 The bread is crispy and light, the egg is dreamy-soft and the meatballs are juicy and well, meaty.
 I could literally eat Bánh Mỳ every day.

 In fact, I think I pretty much did eat Bánh Mỳ every day.
-Another special mention must go to the lady who had a tiny set -up about twenty steps from our hostel.
+Another special mention must go to the lady who had a tiny set -up about twenty steps from our Hanoi Old Quarter hostel.
 Serving hungry locals and hungry backpackers alike, she doesn’t have a menu but you can choose from pork or chicken or both, depending what is available.
 One of the other backpackers we chatted to said that he had managed to eat four of her Bánh Mỳ in a single sitting, which she had never seen before!
 If Banh Mi is to carby for you, then have a look at this awesome Banh Mi Noodel Bowl recipe from MELDRUMS on the MOVE!

 Thanks to https://zerocater.com for sharing this cool Phở infographic with us!